Azure-Samples/ms-identity-python-samples-common/README.md

 ## Features

-The code present makes available the following features to the developers:
+The code present makes available or aims to make available the following features to the developers:
-- Allow for (but not require) automatic Flask/Django/other framework integration
+- Allow for (but not require) automatic Flask/Django/other framework integration (implemented for flask)
-- Allow for (but not require) automatic endpoint protection
+- Allow for (but not require) automatic endpoint protection (implemented for flask)
 - Catch AAD errors and handle them properly, e.g.:
-    - password reset flow and edit profile flow
+    - password reset flow and edit profile flow (implemented)
-    - insufficient / incremental consent
+    - insufficient / incremental consent (needs implementation)
-- Token cache handling
+- Token cache handling (implemeted)
+- authN enforcement by decorator (implemented)
-- Allow multiple identity sessions per user agent session [might need more clarity??]
+- Allow multiple identity sessions per user browser session (i.e., multiple logged in users in one browser session) (not yet implemented)

-## Features
-[merge with above]
 - Abstract authN and authZ implementation details away from developer
-- authN enforcement by decorator
 - authZ enforcement by decorator (not yet implented)

 ## Getting Started